benmvachon/bellevue/README.md

 ## Developer Requirements

-To run or contribute to the Bellevue platform, your development environment must include the following dependencies:
+To run or contribute to the platform, your development environment must include the following dependencies:

 - **JDK 23**
 - **Docker Compose 2.30**